Are you experiencing unwanted or unexpected pain during penetrative sex?

 If you suspect you may have dyspareunia, a physical therapist can help.

-We’ll start with an assessment of your pelvic floor muscles, getting a better understanding of any dysfunction present.
+We’ll start with an assessment of your pelvic floor muscles.

-In particular, we’ll take a look at your pelvic floor muscles:
+In particular, we’ll assess a variety of factors relating to your pelvic floor muscles, including:

 - Strength